esimov/triangle/README.md

 * First the image is blured out to smothen the sharp pixel edges.
 The more blured is an image the generated output will be more diffused.
 * Second the resulted image is converted to grayscale mode.
 * Then a [sobel](https://en.wikipedia.org/wiki/Sobel_operator) filter operator is applied on the grayscaled image to obtain the image edges.
 An optional threshold value is applied to filter out the representative pixels of the resulting image.
-* We apply the delaunay algorithm using the obtained representative image pixels.
+* We apply the delaunay algorithm using the obtained pixels.

 ```go
 blur = tri.Stackblur(img, uint32(width), uint32(height), uint32(*blurRadius))